KOTORCommunityPatches/K1_Community_Patch/Categories.md

 * Griff sometimes wouldn't spawn in the Sand People Enclave
 * Belaya attacks with her fists (Reported by Mr Ardvark)
 * Mission has no clothing on when you meet Griff at the spaceport without her in your party
-* Shaardan attacks with a sword (Reported by Mr Ardvark)
 * One of the boxes in the Rakatan Temple is inaccessible
-* Gana Levin's appearance changes and her text dialog doesn't appear
+* Gana Lavin's appearance changes and her text dialog doesn't appear
 * It's possible to get infinite LS points in a conversation loop with Worronzor
 * Several droids in Davik's Estate have the wrong sound set
 * Yuthura only attacks with one of her lightsabers